alexrothenberg/motion-addressbook/README.md

 ### Manually without bundler

-Or install it yourself (remember to add the bubble-wrap dependency) as:
+Or install it yourself as:

-    $ gem install bubble-wrap
     $ gem install motion-addressbook

 ## Usage